oppia/oppia-web-developer-docs/Backend-Type-Annotations.md

   This runs the type checks on the files specified, i.e., file1 and file2.

 **Note:**
-- [Helpful trick for faster runs]`python -m scripts.run_mypy_checks --skip-install` can be used to skip installation of third party libraries.
-Please use the `--skip-install` flag **only** when you already have all the third party libraries installed.
+- [Helpful trick for faster runs]`python -m scripts.run_mypy_checks --skip_install` can be used to skip installation of third party libraries.
+Please use the `--skip_install` flag **only** when you already have all the third party libraries installed.

 ## Adding type annotations